 At $150-plus, a punching bag can be prohibitively expensive but you can make a homemade version for a fraction of the cost.
-Always wear hand wraps and/or bag gloves when working out with your punching bag to minimize your risk of suffering a hand injury.
+Always wear hand wraps and/or bag gloves when working out with your homemade punching bag to minimize your risk of suffering a hand injury.

 - Compress the filling by putting your foot inside the bag and stamping down the stuffing to pack it as densely as possible.
 Continue filling the bag until you are 12 inches from the top.

-- Take the middle of your rope and loop it round the neck of the bag.
-Wrap the rope ends as tightly as you can around the bag making two or three turns and secure with a knot.
+- Take the middle of your rope and loop it around the neck of the bag.
+Wrap the rope ends as tightly as you can around the bag, making two or three turns and securing with a knot.
 Make sure that you leave sufficient rope to hang your bag up.

-Stand the bag on its base and wrap the duct tape horizontally around the bag.
+- Stand the bag on its base and wrap the duct tape horizontally around the bag.
 Work your way up from base to just below the top in one continuous strip.
-Make sure that each loop of tape is slightly overlapping the previous one so that no duffel bag material is visible.
+Make sure that each loop of tape slightly overlaps the previous one so that no duffel bag material is visible.

-Use the loose ends of rope to secure your punch bag to a suitable overhead anchor.
+- Use the loose ends of rope to secure your punch bag to a suitable overhead anchor.